 Alternately, when you act empowered by choosing to face your fears and to accept responsibility for them, you can gain wisdom to make your relationships better.

-Here are some ways to avoid future heartbreak:
+5 Tips to avoid future heartbreak:

 - Slow the pace of a new relationship.